Five Fitness Fun Ideas for Summer

 The sunny weather and blue skies of summer give us all an itch to get outside and get moving.
-Whether we’re enjoying time in the garden, having a picnic, or heading to the beach, most of us are naturally more inclined to be active during warmer months.
-And summer is the ideal time to start some healthy fitness habits you can keep around all year long.
+Whether we’re enjoying time in the garden, having a picnic or heading to the beach, most of us are naturally more inclined to be active during warmer months.
+Summer is the ideal time to start some healthy fitness habits you can keep around all year long.

 Why is summer so great for fitness?
 It’s easier to stay motivated when our fitness activities are fun and varied.
 That doesn’t mean you can’t enjoy fitness fun any time of year, but the sunny, welcoming weather certainly doesn’t hurt.
 Summer and fitness just go hand in hand!

-Also, experts say that within 10 weeks of starting a new healthy action, it’s likely to become a habit that we will continue doing automatically.1 And with several weeks of warm weather ahead, it makes perfect sense to start now and let that summer fitness motivation carry on!
-Get started with these 5 summer fitness tips.
+Also, experts say that within 10 weeks of starting a new healthy action, it’s likely to become a habit that we will continue doing automatically.1 With several weeks of warm weather yet ahead, it makes perfect sense to start now and let that summer fitness motivation carry on!
+Get started with these five summer fitness tips.

 #1 Set Some Fun Summer Fitness Goals